-IF you get a new (reissued) MCC and the amount of your new mortgage is THEN the interest you claim on Form 8396, line 1, is Smaller than or equal to the certificate indebtedness amount on the new MCC All the interest paid during the year on your new mortgage Larger than the certificate indebtedness on the new MCC debtedness on Interest paid during the year on your new mortgage multiplied by the following fraction.
-Certificate indebtedness on your new MCC Original amount of your mortgage
+IF you get a new (reissued) MCC and the amount of your new mortgage is THEN the interest you claim on Form 8396, line 1, is Smaller than or equal to the certified indebtedness amount on the new MCC All the interest paid during the year on your new mortgage.
+Larger than the certified indebtedness amount on the new MCC Interest paid during the year on your new mortgage multiplied by the following fraction.
+Certified indebtedness amount on your new MCC Original amount of your mortgage